Single Sign-on

 3. Establish a mapping between the id_token and a user in your app's system and then use this mapping to automatically SSO users into your app.

-Overview - How SSO with Tapico works
+Overview - How the SSO works

-The specific scenario we're interested in is when a user is redirected from the Tapico App Store to your app - Only when this happens should the SSO process with Tapico be triggered.
+The specific scenario we're interested in is when a user is redirected from the App Store to your app - Only when this happens should the SSO process with be triggered.
 When a user navigates to your app directly then your existing authentication mechanisms should apply.

 📘